myllynen/rhel-ansible-roles/README.md

 they support.

-See the example playbook [configure_rhel.yml](configure_rhel.yml) how these roles could be used together.
-For additional roles to configure RHEL functionality (such as network and storage), see [Red Hat provided RHEL system roles](https://access.redhat.com/articles/3050101) (available also as _rhel-system-roles_ RPM on RHEL).
+See the example playbook [configure_rhel.yml](configure_rhel.yml) how for all the configuration options these roles support and they could be used together.
+For additional roles to configure RHEL functionality (such as network and storage), see
+[Red Hat provided RHEL system roles](https://access.redhat.com/articles/3050101) (available also as _rhel-system-roles_ RPM on RHEL).

-These roles have been tested and verified to work against RHEL 8/9 using Ansible 2.14 - 2.18.
+These roles have been tested and verified to work against RHEL 8/9/10 using Ansible 2.14 - 2.19.
 READMEs of roles will list supported versions where needed, by default all roles support all supported RHEL versions.

 The roles will gather the minimum set of facts as needed meaning that they can be used in setups where fact gathering is disabled.